PPratyay/DA421M_Project/README.md

 **Project Description**: This project fine-tunes OpenAI CLIP (RN50x4) on the Flickr30k image-caption dataset to improve image-caption alignment and retrieval.
 The notebook includes data preparation, optional caption translation, training, and validation code.

 **Diagram of the Proposed Model**
-- **Diagram usage**: Add a diagram image to your repository to visualize how CLIP processes images and text.
-Create a folder named `images` in the repo root and upload your diagram there (for example `images/clip_diagram.png`).
-Then include it in this README using the markdown below: